ANSSI-FR/lidi/README.md

 ## What is lidi?

-Lidi (leedee) allows you to copy a raw TCP stream or files over a unidirectional link.
+Lidi (leedee) allows you to copy TCP streams (or files) over a unidirectional link.

 It is usually used along with an actual network diode device but it can also be used over regular bidirectional links for testing purposes.